Lucas-Zamora/PingPong-JS/README.md

 Controles e Dicas:

--Seta para cima e para baixo do teclado.
+-Use as seta para ⬆️ e ⬇️

 -Clique na tela do jogo para iniciar